WDI-SEA/notes/00-config-deployment/installfest/windows-wsl/wsl-installfest.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
 ```

 * ***Important Note***!
-If you've installed or plan to install Zsh and use that instead of bash, you will need to run the following command instead:
+If you've installed or plan to install Zsh and use that instead of bash, you will need to come back and run the following command after having installed Zsh:
 ```bash
 # Run this command instead if you're using Zsh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | zsh